-Through our dedicated, ISO 9001:2009-certified Life Sciences Practice, Moravia is helping life sciences and healthcare companies reach global markets and satisfy local regulatory requirements by providing translation and localization services that support their efforts - from clinical trials to product launch.
+Through our dedicated Life Sciences Practice — ISO 9001, ISO 13485 and EN 15038-certified — Moravia is helping life sciences and healthcare companies reach global markets and satisfy local regulatory requirements by providing translation and localization services that support their efforts — from clinical trials to product launch.

-Helping manufacturers of pharmaceuticals, biopharmaceuticals, biotherapeutics, diagnostic substances and drug delivery systems to translate their materials such as Patient Information Leaflets (PIL), Summary of Product Characteristics (SPC), packaging (inner and outer),
+Translations of materials such as Patient Information Leaflets (PIL), Summary of Product Characteristics (SPC), packaging, labeling and marketing materials.

 Our experience serving the life sciences industry goes back to 2002.
 Since then, Moravia has built a reputation that is based on a number of benefits we bring to a wide range of medical device, pharmaceutical and healthcare companies: